mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Nothing Seems to Work

 While testing voltages next to the SFP connectors on a powered board my multimeter lead slipped and I shorted the 12V rail.
-I replaced fuse F1 with a [Bel Fuse 0685P9100-01](https://belfuse.com/resources/datasheets/circuitprotection/ds-cp-0685p-series.pdf) and the board was saved.
+I replaced fuse F1 with a [Bel Fuse 0685P9100-01](https://belfuse.com/resources/datasheets/circuitprotection/ds-cp-0685p-series.pdf) Fast 1206 10A SMT fuse and the board was saved.
 I got lucky.
-If I had shorted a voltage rail further down in the heirarchy I would not have been able to fix it as easily.
 A blown fuse is either a simple fix or a sign of catastrophic failure.

 ![1206 Fuse F1](img/Fuse_1206_F1.png)